-According to the Basic Assessment Report the construction and operation of the telecommunication mast do not pose any threat to a water course because of its location with fair distances (more than 32m) from any watercourse.
+According to the Final Basic Assessment Report the construction and operation of the telecommunication mast do not pose any threat to any watercourse because of its location with fair distances (more than 32m) from any watercourse.
 There will be no water usage during the operational phase of the mast.
+The proposed development will have no impact on any surface or groundwater resources.